 When the results are published over the summertime, the results at an initial glance seem to follow a predictable trend.
 Those students that were well prepared earned or exceeded their predicted grade.
 And those students that weren't well prepared earned less than their predicted grade and have placed their entry into the university of their choice in jeopardy.
 And yet there are those few students that either seemed on track to earn their predicted grade on the exam and didn't and those students that were predicted to earn a low grade on the exam that performed exceedingly well on the exam and exceeded everyone's expectations.

-As a parent, are you concerned about how your son or daughter will do on their A-level chemistry exams?
-Are you concerned that they may not be studying effectively for their exams?
+Are you concerned about how you will do on your A-level chemistry exams?
+Are you concerned that you may not be studying effectively for your exams?
 And are you curious about how some students earn top grades on their exam even though they seem to be woefully underprepared?

 This two-part blog post will discuss the revision plan used by A* students when studying for their A-level exams in order for them to achieve an A* on their exams.
 It will also discuss the reasons why some students although woefully underprepared manage to earn a grade higher than their predicted grades on their A-level exams.